Phil9219/Phil9219/README.md

 ## I´m Philipp

-- 🏃   I’m currently working on my first own Project
-- 💻   I started coding 2 month ago
+- 💻   I started coding a couple of months ago
 - 📌   I´m looking for people and companies to learn from